 This side of single-crystal rocks (i.e.: gemstones), every multi-mineral stone is somehow porous.
 However, while there are stones that absorb liquids like sponges, there are stones that are naturally so dense that no liquid is thin enough to be absorbed by them.
-The latter types of stones - which are quite a few - can't be technically sealed, because no impregnator will ever stand a chance of being absorbed by them.
+The latter types of stones $\hat{a} \in$ which are quite a few $\hat{a} \in$ can't be technically sealed, because no impregnator will ever stand a chance of being absorbed by them.
 On the other hand, since they won't absorb any liquid, it is pretty intuitive that they will never get stained.
+In other words they are already naturally stain-resistant stones.

 What is interesting noticing is that while certain stones have an absorbency rate that indicates their ability to absorb liquids (above 0.2%), in fact they don't absorb anything due to their dramatically increased surface tension once polished.
 For example, travertine is rated at 0.4% to 1.0%.
 In its rough form it does absorb liquids, though slowly; but if you polish it, it effectively will not absorb a single drop of anything.
 In fact, nobody ever reported any stain on a polished piece of travertine.
-(In its hone-finished form, however, travertine may - and just may - absorb something.)
+(In its hone-finished form, however, travertine may $\hat{a} \in$ and just may $\hat{a} \in$ absorb something.)